person touching scalp covered by psoriasis

 Moisturize, Moisturize, Moisturize

 Using a soothing, rich balm on patches of psoriasis keeps the skin moisturized and, therefore, less itchy.
 The Organic Manuka Honey Skin Soothing Cream is designed especially for people with psoriasis and other skin conditions requiring extra TLC.
 It has just six natural ingredients so that it won't antagonize the delicate skin of the scalp.
-When experiencing a scalp psoriasis flare-up, it's best to moisturize the affected area several times daily.
-For extra-soothing relief, try refrigerating the cream before applying it for a cooling effect.
+When experiencing a scalp psoriasis flare-up, it's best to moisturize the affected area several times daily

 Try Baking Soda